 Think Through The Changes

 Obviously if you’re ripping out an entire bathroom, it’s the perfect time to move fixtures and reposition your loo.
 Really do think though whether this makes sense as it takes time and money to do so.
-We opted to keep all the fixtures in place and even saved money by keeping the old shower tray, door, and unit.
+We opted to keep all the fixtures in place and even saved money by keeping the old shower tray, door, and Painted Vanity Units with Stone Tops.

 Measure, Measure and Measure Again